CoomInPickle/cucumber/README.md

 Apply real-time audio filters to currently playing songs using ```/eq```.
 Filters are customizable via the eq_presets.json file.
 The file come pre-loaded with a few presets to apply or use as examples to create custom ones.

+## Quotes
+The quotes feature enabled running the /quote command makes the bot search for a channel containing the word `quote` and searches for a quote within that channel to represent it on an image with the users pfp.
+For the bot to find a quote the quote must be formatted like this: `"quote here" @user`, anything else will be ignored.
+With the environment variable `QUOTE_COG = true` the feature can either be enabled or disabled.

 ### Avalable FFmpeg filters:
 | Filter Type  | Filter Code Example                   | Effect                    |